Walden Two: Community governance

 Walden Two consists of four loose classes or groupings of people by occupation (though they are not akin to strict economic classes): Planners, Managers, Workers, and Scientists.
 Walden Two has a constitution that provides for a "Board of Planners", which is Walden Two's "only government", though the power they wield only amounts to that, approximately, of community organizers.
-The "Board of Planners" was conceived of while Walden Two was still in its earliest theoretical stages, and there are "six Planners, usually three men and three women", who are "charged with the success of the community.
+The idea for the "Board of Planners" was conceived while Walden Two was still in its earliest theoretical stages, and there are "six Planners, usually three men and three women", who are "charged with the success of the community.
 They make policies, review the work of the Managers (heads of each area of labor), keep an eye on the state of the nation in general.
 They also have certain judicial functions."
 A Planner "may serve for ten years, but no longer."
 A vacancy on the Board of Planners is filled by the Board "from a pair of names supplied by the Managers".
 Furthermore, the Walden Two constitution "can be changed by a unanimous vote of the Planners and a two-thirds vote of the Managers".

 Frazier and five other people constitute the current Board of Planners during Burris's visit to Walden Two.
 Planners hold office in staggered, limited terms.
 They do not rule with any kind of force and are so extremely opposed to creating a cult of personality, system of favoritism, or other possibilities for corruption going against the common good that they do not even publicly announce their office, and, likewise, most of the community members do not bother to know the Planners' identities.
 Due to this and also as a result of this, the Planners live as modestly as the other members of the community; ostentatious displays of wealth and status simply have no opportunity to arise from Walden Two's egalitarian cultural structure.